lmigueldf/doc/native/android-plugin.md

 ##### copyFiles

-Java source code files in the `addons/geoloc/android/` directory that will be incorporated into the Android build.
+This key should list any Java source code files in the `addons/geoloc/android/` directory that will be incorporated into the Android build.
+This includes any .IADL files.
 The `basil` build scripts will pull the package name out of the Java files.

 The TeaLeaf Java source code will be built first, and then the Activity for your game will be built.
 It is in this second build step where your plugin code is built.